Latest news from Albury

 Latest news from Syon Park

-A much quieter week on the bank with the disappearance of the warm settled weather, but 207 fish taken.
+Unfortunately another period of warm dry weather has come to an end, Sunday in particular was a bit of a washout, but 187 fish were taken last week including a 6lb Brown for Ben Christopherson.
 Very clear water has meant that Buzzer and other imitative patterns are beginning to score well.
 Some good hatches during the sunny interludes saw nymphs taken just sub-surface.

 How’s it fishing - Syon